Components of Medical Humanities & Bioethics

 Students must meet with their advisor to identify areas of interest, learning goals and appropriate activities; identify, research and develop a project in Year 1 and Year 2; and have the mentor sign-off on requirements and plan.

-Medical Humanities Seminars
+Medical Humanities Seminars and Electives

 Year 1 and 2